savannahjune/gather/README.md

 * css: style formatting, personal is custom.css, all other files are bootstrap
 * fonts: fonts included in bootstrap
 * js
-	1) bootstrap.js and bootstrap.min.js: javascript included in bootstrap
+	1) bootstrap.js and bootstrap.min.js: javascript included in bootstrap<br>
-	2) jquery.autocomplete.js: used in address autocompletion
+	2) jquery.autocomplete.js: used in address autocompletion<br>
-	3) main.js: main JS file
+	3) main.js: main JS file<br>
-	4) oldmap.js: JS file that shows two maps instead of one
+	4) oldmap.js: JS file that shows two maps instead of one<br>
-	5) typeahead.bundle.js: used for typeahead autocompletion
+	5) typeahead.bundle.js: used for typeahead autocompletion<br>

 <strong>templates</strong>